chef/chef-web-docs/content/runbook/server_monitor.md

 -   **PostgreSQL** PostgreSQL is the data store for the Chef Infra Server.
--   **RabbitMQ** The RabbitMQ data folder can fill up if the **opscode-expander** service is not able to keep up with the data being moved into the search database by RabbitMQ.
-When the **opscode-expander** service falls behind, RabbitMQ will start storing the individual messages on-disk while it waits for the **opscode-expander** service to catch up.
-If the RabbitMQ disk fills up completely, RabbitMQ will need to be restarted to free up the disk space and any data that was stored on-disk will be lost.
 -   **Log files** If `/var/log/opscode` is taking up a lot of disk space, ensure that the Chef Infra Server log rotation cron job is running without errors.
 These errors can be found in